Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 2. Most replacement gaskets come with self-adhesive backing.
 Do not remove the backing yet.

 3. Test-fit the gasket to the door frame without removing the backing.
-It should fit snugly in the channel or groove around the frame perimeter.
+It should fit snugly in the channel or groove around the perimeter.

 5. Starting at the top center of the ice room door frame, peel back about 6 inches of the adhesive backing.